scylladb/scylla-migrator/docs/source/configuration.rst

     # Consistency Level for the target connection
     # Options are: LOCAL_ONE, ONE, LOCAL_QUORUM, QUORUM.
     consistencyLevel: LOCAL_QUORUM
-    # Number of connections to use to Scylla/Cassandra when copying
+    # Number of connections to use to ScyllaDB / Apache Cassandra when copying
     connections: 16
     # Spark pads decimals with zeros appropriate to their scale.
 This causes values
     # like '3.5' to be copied as '3.5000000000...' to the target.
 There's no good way